hummingbot/hummingbot/documentation/docs/operation/config-files.md

 - [Spot Perpetual Arbitrage](/strategies/spot-perpetual-arb/)
 - [Avellaneda Market Making](/strategies/avellaneda-market-making/)

-<Callout
-  type="note"
+!!! note
-  body="When configuring your bot, make sure you are aware of your exchange's minimum order sizes and fees, and check that your trading pair has sufficient order book and trading volumes.
-You can find more info about specific exchanges in the [Connectors] section." link={["/spot-connectors/overview/"]}
+    When configuring your bot, make sure you are aware of your exchange's minimum order sizes and fees, and check that your trading pair has sufficient order book and trading volumes.
+You can find more info about specific exchanges in the [Connectors](/connectors) section.
-/>

 ## Import an existing strategy file